mdn/stumptown-content/project-docs/javascript-linter-spec.md

 #### prose.description?

 This is an optional prose ingredient.
-To satisfy the ingredient, if the page contains an `h2#Description`, then it must appear in the place specified by the recipe.
+To satisfy the ingredient, if the page contains an `h2#Description` section, then it must appear in the place specified by the recipe.

 #### prose.\*